 James Barclay, the man of many, many voices !

-We are delighted to announce that Mr Barclay has rejoined The Album Zone after a 16 year absence, and originally served several stints on Radio Caroline in the 1990s where he met up with Mr Reece, to then join The Album Zone team on many trips both home and abroad.
+We are delighted that Mr Barclay has rejoined The Album Zone after a 16 year absence.
+He originally served several stints on Radio Caroline in the 1990s where he met up with Mr Reece, to then join The Album Zone team on many trips both home and abroad.